Beneficial and Harmful Explanatory Machine Learning: Theoretical framework

-\begin{definition} \textbf{(Cognitive bound on the hypothesis space size, $B(P, H)$)}: Consider a symbolic machine learned datalog program $P$ using $p$ predicate symbols and $m$ meta-rules each having at most $j$ body literals.
-For a group of humans $H$, $B(P,H)$ is a bound on the size of hypothesis space such that at most $n$ clauses in $P$ can be comprehended by $H$ and $B(P,H)=m^n p^{(1+j)n}$. \end{definition}
+\begin{conjecture} \textbf{(Cognitive bound on the hypothesis space size, $B(P, H)$)}: Consider a symbolic machine learned datalog program $P$ using $p$ predicate symbols and $m$ meta-rules each having at most $j$ body literals.
+Given a group of humans $H$, $B(P,H)$ is a population-dependent bound on the size of hypothesis space such that at most $n$ clauses in $P$ can be comprehended by all humans in $H$ and $B(P,H)=m^n p^{(1+j)n}$ based on the MIL complexity analysis from \cite{lin2014,cropper2017}. \end{conjecture}

 When learned knowledge is cognitively challenging, execution overflows human working memory and instruction stack.
 We then expect decision making to be more error prone and the task performance of human learners to be less dependable.
 To account for the cognitive complexity of applying a machine learned theory, we define the cognitive resource of a logic term and atom.